 Our data comes from the American National Election Survey, which has been conducted in every year with federal elections since 1948 except for the midterm years of 1950, 1954, 2006, and 2010.
-Given that our key measure of voter ideology was not collected in 1948, we begin our sample in 1952 and thus have information from 15 Presidential years and from 12 midterm years.
-Among these 12 midterm years, seven were held with a sitting Republican President (1958, 1970, 1974, 1982, 1986, 1990, and 2002), and five were held with a sitting Democratic President (1962, 1966, 1978, 1994, and 1998).
+Given that our key measure of voter ideology was not collected in 1948, we begin our sample in 1952 and thus have information from 15 Presidential years and from 12 midterm years, seven held with a sitting Republican President and five with a sitting Democratic President.